jhpyle/docassemble/_docs/config.md

 they have no such session, a new session will

-If you set an `auto resume interview`, you may wish to set [`show interviews link`] to `False` if the "My Interviews" menu is not useful on your server.
+If you set an `auto resume interview`, you may wish to set [`show interviews link`] to `False` if the [My Interviews] menu is not useful on your server.

 ## <a name="page after login"></a>Customizing the page that appears after login

-By default, the user is directed to the "My Interviews" page after logging in.
+By default, the user is directed to the [My Interviews] page after logging in.
 This can be customized with the `page after login`
 directive: